NEWS: Vanessa Perez is the

 Gramophone Sounds of America, July, 2016

-"Like many South Americans, my family has roots in Spain, but Spanish music was only a small part of what I would play.
-Three experiences drew me into it: Traveling throughout Spain for several years, collaborating with the renowned soprano Isabel Rey, and having lessons with Falla's friend, pianist Luis Galvé.
-These were not postcard experiences of Spain; I was bewitched by the true daily atmosphere of Spain, its rhythms, its dance, and its music."
+About her Iberian musical adventure, Perez says: “Like many South Americans, my family has roots in Spain, but Spanish music was only a small part of what I would play.
+Three important experiences drew me more deeply into this repertoire.
+First was traveling throughout Spain for several years.
+Then I collaborated with renowned Spanish soprano Isabel Rey.
+Finally, it was having lessons with pianist Luis Galvé, a friend of Falla.
+These were not postcard experiences of Spain – I was bewitched by the true daily atmosphere of Spain, its rhythms, its dance, its music.”
+Critics were suitably beguiled by Spain, with the review in International Piano declaring: “The Venezuelan pianist Vanessa Perez could hardly have given us a more vivacious view of Spain: castanets click, guitars strum and bodies whirl in the true spirit of Andalusian flamenco.”
+All Music Guide seconded that view, hailing the album as “strong… exciting.”

-Perez has developed an international profile, playing prestigious venues across the United States, Latin America and Europe.
-The pianist has performed not only with Dudamel and Montero, but also with such top musicians as pianist Ingrid Fliter, cellist Jan Vogler, violinist Colin Jacobsen and conductors such as John Axelrod, Enrique Batiz, Gustav Meier, James Judd, David Gimenez Carreras, and Diego Matheuz.
-Reviewing a Perez performance of Mozart’s D Minor Concerto in Germany, the Dortmunder Zeitung called her "a virtuosa wild at heart and with a gentle touch," combining "spontaneous freshness and poetic expression."
-The Miami Herald, witnessing Perez in Rachmaninoff’s Piano Concerto No. 2, marveled at her "youthful fire" and "rapt lyricism."
+With her recordings and many concerts, Perez has developed a significant international profile, playing some of the most prestigious venues across the U.S., Latin America and Europe.
+The pianist has performed not only with Dudamel and Montero, but also with such top musicians as violinist Daniel Hope, pianist Ingrid Fliter, violinist Colin Jacobsen and conductors James Judd, Enrique Batiz, John Axelrod, Gustav Meier, David Gimenez Carreras and Diego Matheuz, as well as the Dalí Quartet.
+Reviewing a Perez performance of Mozart’s D Minor Concerto in Germany, the Dortmunder Zeitung called her “a virtuosa wild at heart and with a gentle touch,” combining “spontaneous freshness and poetic expression.”
+The Miami Herald, witnessing Perez in Rachmaninoff’s Piano Concerto No. 2, marveled at her “youthful fire” and “rapt lyricism.”

 Steinway & Sons Lanza el proximo album llamado "Spain" (España) interpretado por Vanessa Perez con obras de Manuel de Falla y Claude Debussy el 12 de febrero de este 2016.